taonix/JavaUtils/README.md

 Simple things for dev

 # ChangeLog: 10/14/20

-File update !
+The new update is the file update !
+More fonctions to manipulate any file you want !

-New implementations :
+**New implementations :

 - Create File
 - Delete File